thegridprotocol/spec-core/concepts.md

 > **Rationale**: We follow on the founding documents stating the first pieces of spec work should be based on the Matrix protocol.

-When exchanging data between implementations, if there is a possiblity to specify the MIME Type, Implementations **SHOULD NOT** append a charset like `; charset=utf-8` if the encoding is `UTF-8`.
+When exchanging data between implementations, if there is a possibility to specify the MIME Type, Implementations **SHOULD NOT** append a charset like `; charset=utf-8` if the encoding is `UTF-8`.

 >  **Rationale**: Keep it straight-forward for implementations.